parmeetbrar/weather_station_project/README.md

 # Weather Station/Smart Home Project

 The project utilizes a Raspberry Pi along with some simple sensors to develop a weather station/smart home device.
-The features of this project present the user with outdoor weather conditions and indoor temperature conditions on a graphical user interface.
-Additionaly the interface allows the user to control indoor heating, cooling and lighting.
-The heating, cooling and lighting controls would need to be intigrated with physical control devices in the home this device is being implimented in.
+The features of this project provide the user with outdoor weather conditions and indoor temperature conditions on a graphical user interface.
+Additionally the interface allows the user to control indoor heating, cooling and lighting.
+The heating, cooling and lighting controls would need to be integrated with physical control devices in the home this device is being implemented in.
 The major emphasis is on gathering/analyzing data and control algorithms of indoor conditions.

 ## Features